morganpstanley/morganpstanley.github.io/README.md

 #### *Layout*

 I decided that the nav would flow left-to-right rather than top-to-bottom to match the flow of the image.
 For pages with less text, like my contact and about, I choose to center the container element both vertically and horizontally to better the empty space.
 Scrolling on websites with a static background image is confusing and ~~always~~ often looks bad.
+So I decided to go with grid-based portfolio with a nav area on the left and the project description on the right.
+Finally, because the result was looking something like an old polaroid, I added a white border around the whole website just to seal the deal.

 #### *Typography*

+I'm a huge fan of the Playfair font and try to coerce it into as many things as possible.
+I think it fits pretty well here with the 90s aesthetic if italicized.
+For the body I decided on Segoe UI, though I wanted something a little bolder for the subheading and changed that to Inter.

 <h2 align="center">Implementation</h2>

+[under construction]

 <br />
 <br />